Richard Hook Richens: Impact of DNA fingerprinting

-Early Worker in Computational Linguistics
+Early worker in computational linguistics

 Although a professional botanist, Richens also had a personal interest in machine translation, carrying out important early work on the subject in collaboration with Margaret Masterman and Michael Halliday, and later at the Cambridge Language Research Unit.
 He invented the first semantic network for computers in 1956 as an "interlingua" for machine translation of natural languages.

-Church Music
+Church music

 After the war R. H. Richens lived in Cambridge for the rest of his life.
 He was an accomplished pianist and organist and was choirmaster first at the Cambridge University Catholic chaplaincy at Fisher House and from 1961 at Our Lady and the English Martyrs Parish Church.
 As choirmaster, he would search the University Library for obscure Catholic church music, which he would transcribe or re-arrange for his choir.
 After the introduction of the vernacular Catholic liturgy following the Second Vatican Council, Dr. Richens perceived a threat to the survival of Latin music in the church.
 He joined the Latin Mass Society, of which he became a committee member.

 In 1970 the Vatican introduced a new rite, the Ordo Missae aka Mass of Paul VI, which substantially changed the Catholic liturgy, irrespective of language.
 There was a split in the Latin Mass Society between those who wished to preserve the Tridentine Mass, which had endured with little change since 1570, and those, like Dr. Richens, who accepted the Ordo Missae and wished to preserve the use of Latin within it.
 The committee held a poll which was won decisively by the Tridentinists, whereupon, Dr. Richens resigned from the committee and from the society and founded the Association for Latin Liturgy to promote the use of Latin within the new rite.
 He wrote frequently to the Catholic press, lobbied bishops and worked tirelessly for this cause.